-This course gives Diploma in Ac.
-Degree path students an introduction to Chinese Herbology.
+This course gives MAc students an introduction to Chinese Herbology.
 This course will not prepare students to prescribe Chinese Herbs, however, but will give a basic introduction to the theory and practice of Chinese Herbology.
 Also, this class will introduce commonly used patent formulas that patients may already be taking.